Introduction

 blkid

-- Then open /etc/fstab in the editor of your choice and append the line:
+- Then open the file /etc/fstab using the editor of your choice

 UUID=31f39d50-16fa-4248-b396-0cba7cd6eff2 /your/directory/here auto rw,user,auto 0 0